Christina Carey McClintock

 Harvard College 2012; The University of Chicago Law School 2018 (pro bono honors).

-Admitted to the Bar: Illinois (2018), seeking admission to the District of Columbia, practicing in D.C. under supervision pursuant to District of Columbia Court of Appeals Rule 49(c)(8).
+Admitted to the Bar: Illinois (2018); District of Columbia (2022).
 Court Admission: U.S. Court of Appeals for the Seventh Circuit

 Ms. McClintock assists clients in environmental, administrative, and federal Indian law matters, such as public water supply systems and nuclear waste issues.
 Ms. McClintock is also an instructor with the Institute for Tribal Environmental Professionals Solid Waste Course and in that capacity has assisted in drafting solid waste codes for several tribes.
 Outside the Tribal sphere, Ms. McClintock has assisted the Maryland Chapter of the Sierra Club in public comment efforts.